-Interim Meeting Minutes: Keep minutes for any Interim meeting of the Committee.
-Write these minutes in the same way and at the same level of detail as minutes from a regular Fall or Winter meeting.
-Prepare an oral report of the Interim meeting to give with your next presentation to the Executive Council and Board of Directors and submit the written version of the report along with the minutes of the Committee's next regular Fall or Winter meeting.
+Interim meeting minutes: Keep minutes for any interim committee meeting.
+Write these minutes in the same way and at the same level of detail as minutes from a regular Fall or Winter Meeting.
+Prepare a verbal report of the interim meeting to give with your next presentation to the Executive Council and Board of Directors and submit the written version of the report along with the minutes of the Committee's next regular Fall or Winter Meeting.